Money in bank in 24 hoursApply now

 In case of proprietors, you do not have to submit this document.
 In case of a partnership firm, the partnership deed is a must.

-You can submit any of the following documents as a proof of the business address.
+You can submit any of the following documents for GST as a proof of the business address.

 - Latest property tax receipt/Municipal khata copy/Electricity bill is you own the property of business